Features

 Catches backdated publish timestamps, semver regressions, and multi-major skips used to sneak compromised versions under a higher constraint.
 Works on any ecosystem with SemVer.

-4. Typosquat detection across fourteen ecosystems
+4. Typosquat detection across fifteen ecosystems

 5. Hidden characters in package

 Refuses packages whose source includes invisible characters, bidi-override sequences, or tag characters.
-Closes the GlassWorm and Trojan Source attack class without running the code.

 6. Publish-velocity worm bursts